Table of Contents

 - difficult to maneuver the first time

-In-bottle wine aerator comes with an ergonomic push-button design and tight fit to serve as a stopper for your bottle of wine.
+The in-bottle wine aerator comes with an ergonomic push-button design and tight fit to serve as a stopper for your bottle of wine.
 Curved spout ensures no spills and leakage as compared to in-bottle aerators that need pouring.

 Easy to clean - just immerse the straw in clean water, push the button and it cleans like it aerates the wine.
 No special instructions needed.